 What this looks like in black and white is an RV industry facing a double-edged sword of rising costs and diminished sales.
 Where it goes from here is anyone’s guess.

 With that in mind, it’s worth mentioning that the RV industry is well known for slightly hysterical feast or famine cycles.
-In good times they can’t build fast enough and splash out big money on larger factories and more employees, and in bad times they’re stuck with an abundance of unsold RVs cluttering up their dealerships and too many employees with nothing to do.
+In good times they can’t build fast enough and splash out big money on larger factories and more employees.
+In bad times they’re stuck with an abundance of unsold RVs cluttering up their dealerships and too many employees with nothing to do.

-The RV industry is kind of like the loopy brother-in-law some of us have who shows up for Thanksgiving flush with cash and driving a new Cadillac one year, and then the next year needs bus fare and a place to crash.
+The RV industry is kind of like the loopy brother-in-law some of us have who shows up for Thanksgiving flush with cash and driving a new Cadillac one year.
+The next year they need bus fare and a place to crash.

-The RV manufacturers don’t quite need bus fare this time, but they’re holding off on a new car for the time being.
+The RV manufacturers don’t quite need bus fare this time.
+But they are holding off on a new car for the time being.
 In our opinion, the tariff war will get worse before it gets better, but it shouldn’t get a lot worse.
 The U.S. is engaging in a game of chicken with China right now, and whoever blinks first will lose.
 But neither will be willing to lose a lot.
-The end result will probably involve slightly higher prices from China (slightly bad for consumers), but a more level playing field for U.S. suppliers (good for U.S. manufacturers).
+The end result will probably involve slightly higher prices from China (slightly bad for consumers).
+However, it will offer but a more level playing field for U.S. suppliers (good for U.S. manufacturers).

 Things will swing back at some point –they always do- and RVs will be flying off the shelves again.
 The future will look great, and frantic manufacturers will be yelping about a shortage of labor.